-Just like during the Sixties, when my novel, The Flying Girl, takes place, we Americans must be well-informed–with facts, not propaganda–if we are to navigate through the turbulent times we face.
+Just like during the Sixties, when my novel, The Woman Inside Her, takes place, we Americans must be well-informed–with facts, not propaganda–if we are to navigate through the turbulent times we face.
 America’s greatness today, as in the past, must come from the wisdom and strength of a citizenry guided by truth, not led astray by false idols and promises.
 So let’s all take the advice of that sage character of British television fame, Dr. Who, and arm ourselves with knowledge.
 Read!

 A library outranks any other one thing a community can do to benefit its people.
 It is a never failing spring in the desert. -Andrew Carnegie